Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 Accounts Payable (AP)

-Accounts receivable (AR)
+Accounts Receivable (AR)

 Consolidation

-Cost of Goods Sold (COGS)
+Cost of goods sold (COGS)

-Accounting adjustments made at the end of the period to reflect economic reality in accordance with the matching principle: depreciation, accrued expenses, deferred revenue, allowance for bad debts, prepaid expenses, and accrued interest.
-These adjustments are necessary to ensure that the financial statements are accurate prior to the preparation of tax returns.
+Accounting adjustments made at period-end to reflect economic reality on a reconciliation basis: depreciation, amortization, accrued liabilities, deferred revenues, allowance for bad debts, prepaid expenses, accrued interest.
+Necessary to ensure that financial statements are accurate prior to the filing of tax returns.

-A financial statement that shows revenue minus expenses over a given period (full fiscal year, quarter, month).
-It indicates whether the company is profitable.
-Also known as the income statement (P&L).
-It follows this sequence: revenue – cost of goods sold (COGS) = gross margin – operating expenses – interest – taxes = net income.
+Financial statement that presents revenues minus expenses over a given period (full year, quarter, month).
+Shows if the company is profitable.
+Also known as a profit and loss (P&L) account.
+This is followed by the sequence: revenues - CMV = gross margin - operating expenses - interest - taxes = net income.

-Fiscal year
+Fiscal Year

-Cash Flow
+Cash flow

 In-depth article: Cash flow for businesses.